GlobalNamesArchitecture/gn_crossmap/README.md

 require "gn_crossmap"

 # If you want to change logger -- default Logging is to standard error

 GnCrossmap.logger = MyCustomLogger.new

 GnCrossmap.run("path/to/input.csv", "path/to/output.csv", 5, true)

+# if you want to use alternative headers instead of ones supplied in a file

+alt_headers = %w(taxonId, scientificName, rank)
+GnCrossmap.run("path/to/input.csv", "path/to/output.csv", 5, true, alt_headers)
 ```

 If you want to get intermediate statistics for each resolution cycle use a